mtscout6/my-presentations/vim/presentation.md

 Since you have to run the `ctags` command to update the "tags" file I use git commit hooks and the vim-autotag plugin to help me out

-Shameless plug: [Craig Emery](https://github.com/craigemery) Originally wrote a vim plugin to do the auto tagging on save, but I ran into problems with it.
+Shameless plug: [Craig Emery](https://github.com/craigemery) Originally wrote a vim plugin to do the auto tagging on save, but I ran into problems with it being embedded within his dotfiles repo.
 So I use my [own](https://github.com/mtscout6/vim-ctags-autotag)

 ## Ctrl-P